ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-to 3064.
-The Inhabitants of tbe globe profess
-more than 1000 different religions.
-The number
 of men is about equal to the number of women.
 The average of human life is about thirty-three
 years.
 One-quarter die previous to the age of